qwertie/ecsharp/ecs/for-normal-coders.md

 Isn't that horrible?
 You don't want your clients to have to double-qualify the name like this.
 But it is inconvenient to maintain and document an `enum` located _outside_ the class.
 So to avoid the hassle, you replace `MaintainConnection option` with `bool maintainConnection` and you're done.

 Symbols make this easier.
 They are written with `@@DoubleAtSigns`.
-The above code would be written like this in EC#:
+The above code could be written like this in EC#:

 ~~~csharp
 class DatabaseManager {